osteele/stitch-sync/docs/spec.md

 - `config`: Configuration commands
 - `update`: Update stitch-sync to the latest version
 - `homepage`: Open the project homepage
-- `version`: Display the current version of stitch-sync, along with platform and build information
-- `report-bug`: Open the new issue page on the project's GitHub repository in the user's default web browser.
-It includes a pre-filled bug report template with the user's stitch-sync version, platform, and build information.

 ### `homepage` Command